 The Dutch Start-up space is booming.
 We have been a seafaring and trading nation for a long time, so it’s no wonder that there is a lot of innovation in the logistics space.
-I recently came across another great addition to growing group of Dutch logistics innovators: Tendertool.
+I recently came across another great addition to the growing group of Dutch logistics innovators: Tendertool.

-The best part of being a logistics blogger is that you get to speak to people that are very passionate about logistics.
-Last month I met with Richard Bovée, who is one of the founders of Freightender, and he definitely falls in that category.
+The best part of being a logistics blogger is that you speak to people who are very passionate about logistics.
+Last month I met with Richard Bovée, one of the founders of Freightender, and he definitely falls in that category.
 He is on a mission to make the freight tendering process faster, more effective and more efficient.
 We spoke about freight tenders and the issues that companies have when tendering for freight.
 We also talked about the requirements of an efficient and successful tender and how to get there.
 Hence the title: An Efficient Freight Tender in 8 Steps

 1. Create the baseline

 It all starts with collecting the raw shipment data on the current operations.
 Keeping “Garbage in is garbage out” in mind, the quality of the data should be as good as possible.
-This data needs to be analysed to come to come to shipment profiles.
+This data needs to be analysed to come to shipment profiles.

 2. Create shipment profiles

-With shipment profiles you get a clear overview of your shipping needs.
+With shipment profiles, you get a clear overview of your shipping needs.
 Different profiles have different requirements.
 There may also be a difference in rate cards per profile.
 Good shipment profiles will make sure that the right carriers are selected and invited for the tender.

 3. Create the questionnaire